 When is the Best Time to Go to Catalina Island?

 Whether you’re planning a week-long vacation or a Catalina day trip, the weather in Catalina Island is at its best in spring and fall.
 It’s during this off-season period that the Island is less busy and crowds are easily avoidable.
-Those who prefer hustling social events and meeting new people should visit during the summer.
-This is the busiest season, and there are lots of great public gatherings such as concerts, movie nights and beach bingo.
+The summer is the busiest season, and there are lots of great events such as beachside concerts, food & wine festivals and beach bingo.

 Traveling to Catalina Island